 act_values looks like this: [0.67, 0.2], each numbers representing the reward of picking action 0 and 1.
 And argmax function picks the index with the highest value.
 In the example of [0.67, 0.2], argmax returns 0 because the value in the 0th index is the highest.

-There are some parameters that has to be passed to an reinforcement learning agent.
+There are some parameters that have to be passed to a reinforcement learning agent.
 You will see these over and over again.

-episodes- number of games we want the agent to play.
+episodes- a number of games we want the agent to play.

 gamma- aka decay or discount rate, to calculate the future discounted reward.